TomBelfast/Radio/README.md

 ## Usage

-1. Sign in using Clerk authentication
+1. Sign in using Stack Auth authentication
 2. Go to Settings tab and configure:
    - Default city
    - ElevenLabs voice ID